nchughes21/Database-Project-21-repo/README.md

 ### part(f)

 ### Trigger for Restaurants Table
-#### -this trigger isnt usfull just used as a way to show the creation of a trigger, The trigger in the picture will activate once the restaurants table is updated and will delete any data that procedes the reasturant_id greater than 100 this will limit the data to only allowing a total of 100 rows within the restaurants table. *** (this trigger will not be used and is an example***)
+#### -this trigger isnt usfull, its just used as a way to show the creation of a trigger, The trigger in the picture will activate once the restaurants table is updated and will delete any data that procedes the reasturant_id greater than 100 this will limit the data to only allowing a total of 100 rows within the restaurants table. *** (this trigger will not be used and is an example***)

 ![Screenshot (4)](https://user-images.githubusercontent.com/93001002/142666444-ff301403-c001-4560-8962-83b8dfadefc8.png)